TBIQ/ohm-portfolio/README.md

 3. Compute token balances of OHM tokens over time.
    -  For OHM, gOHM, wsOHM, the balance can be determined simply by using transfer events.
    - For sOHM, I combine rebase events with erc20 transfer events.
 Transfer events are additive (sOHM added or removed from wallet) while rebases are multiplicative (amount of sOHM updated by multiplying by some reward rate).
+Rebases occur roughly three times a day.

 4. Get price history for OHM tokens.
-    - This information is attained bia the coingecko API.
+    - This information is attained via the coingecko API.

 5. Compute time aligned product of price and holding amount for OHM tokens.